engageintellect/engage-homepage/src/content/post/how-to-use-react-tailwind-and-svelte-inside-astro.md

 ## Introduction

-I’ll have to say, Astro has been growing on me lately, big time.
+I’ll have to admit, Astro has been growing on me lately, big time.
 I don’t know weather it’s the sheer speed, the familiar template layout, or the ever-growing feature set.
 However, what I do know, is that Astro is capable of doing most of the things I want to do, well.

 ## Overview